How to View the CSS of an Elementor Page

 CSS (Cascading Style Sheets) is the code that controls how HTML elements look on screen.
 In an Elementor page, every widget, section, and column has CSS applied to it, either from Elementor’s own stylesheet, your theme’s stylesheet, or custom rules you have added yourself.

 Elementor generates its own CSS classes for every element it creates.
 A heading widget gets a class like elementor-widget-heading, while each specific widget instance also receives a unique class like elementor-element-abc1234 based on its internal ID.
-Understanding this structure is what makes it possible to target a specific element on a page without affecting anything else on the site.
+Understanding this structure is what makes it possible to target a specific element without affecting anything else on the site.

 When you “view the CSS” of an Elementor page, you are looking for these class names so you can identify what styles are already applied and write custom rules that override or extend them precisely.